kefirski/pruning/README.md

 with different percentage of zero weights, while blue plot stands for unit pruning.

-This result was quite predictable, since weight pruning seems to be more careful – units with high norm could contain small number of big weights with the rest of weights being close to zero.
+This result was quite predictable, since weight pruning seems to be more careful (and thus more accurate) – units with high norm could contain small number of big weights with the rest of weights being close to zero.

+Interesting part in this plots is that even with 80% of zero weights, weight pruning still produce good (or at least, not so bad) results having approximately 97.8% of accuracy versus 98.5% of accuracy in unpruned network.

 By the way, I believe that in order to reach outstanding sparsity rates, instead of using naive heuristic approaches like weight or unit pruning, we have to